romeerez/orchid-orm/packages/docs/src/guide/building-a-sample-app.md

       if (req.query.feed) {
         query = query.whereExists('author', (q) =>
-          // `whereExists` can be nested to filter by relation of relation q.whereExists('follows', (q) =>
+          // `whereExists` can be nested to filter by the relation of the relation q.whereExists('follows', (q) =>
             q.where({ followerId: currentUserId })
           )